CAUSA/Frameshift/README.md

 The result of these calculations is a list of 4096 codon pairs with their corresponding FSSs, which is used to evaluate the frameshift tolerability of the codon pairs presented in a genome.

-#### 6	Computational analysis of the AA properties in Random genetic codes (RGCs) and alternative genetic codes (AGCs)
+#### 6	Computational analysis of AA properties

-(1) To analysis real AAindex in normal distribution, use the following two programs:

-***AAindexRandomCodesFrameshiftCorrelation123.java*** Computational analysis of the AA properties in Random genetic codes (RGCs) ;
-***AAindexAlternativeCodesFrameshiftCorrelation123.java*** Computational analysis of the AA properties in alternative genetic codes (AGCs);
+    This program produces nt-permutes, aa-permutes, shuffle, and random genetic codes, calculate the mean square differences (MSm and MSf) for real or fake AA properties upon mismatching/frameshifting, the Pearson correlation coefficients between MSm and MSf, and the probability of mismatch/frameshift optimality (Pm and Pf) of the standard genetic code (SGC).

+Usage: java -cp ./ MsGeneticCode <D> <C> <R> <W> <S> <E>

+         <D> Distribution (1 = Real; 2 = Uniform; 3 = Normal):

+         <C> Number of random codes: (100~1,000,000);

+         <R> Number of repeats: (1~1,000);

+         <W> Number of amino acid swaps for each random codes(1~1000);

+         <S> the Start number of AA property: (1~599);

+         <E> the ending number of AA property: (1~599);

+         D=1: Real AA properties

+         D=2: Fake AA properties simulated by random numbers with uniform distribution.

+         D=3: Fake AA properties simulated by random numbers with normal distribution.

+First, compile the java program:

+javac -cp ./ MsGeneticCode.java

+Then, use the following commands to analysis AA properties:

+nohup java -Xms256g -Xmx256g -cp ./ MsGeneticCode real 1000000 1 1 1 564 &
+nohup java -Xms256g -Xmx256g -cp ./ MsGeneticCode uniform 1000000 1 1 1 564 &
+nohup java -Xms256g -Xmx256g -cp ./ MsGeneticCode normal 1000000 1 1 1 564 &

+For each AA property, we calculated:
+(1) the MSm and MSf values for each genetic code;
+(2) the Pearson's correlation coefficient (R) between the MSm and MSf ; (3) the probability of the SGC's mismatch (Pm) or frameshift (Pf) optimality.

+Notes:
-The programs read AA properties data in ./Matrix/aaindex1.txt (from the AAindex database) ;
+(1) The real AA property data are derived from the AAindex database

-(2) To analysis Pseudo AAindex in normal distribution, use the following two programs:

-***PseudoAAindexRandomCodesFrameshiftCorrelation123.java*** Computational analysis of the Pseudo AA properties in alternative genetic codes (AGCs) ;
-***PseudoAAindexAlternativeCodesFrameshiftCorrelation123.java*** Computational analysis of the Pseudo AA properties in Random genetic codes (RGCs) ;

-The programs read AA properties data in ./Matrix/FakeAAindex.txt (from the AAindex database) ;
+          The real AA property data are available at the AAindex database (https://www.genome.jp/aaindex/).
-To analysis Pseudo AAindex in normal distribution, copy ./Matrix/normalFakeAAindex.txt to ./Matrix/FakeAAindex.txt;
-To analysis Pseudo AAindex in uniform distribution, copy ./Matrix/uniformFakeAAindex.txt to ./Matrix/FakeAAindex.txt;
+          The real AA property data are saved in file ./Matrix/AAindex1.txt The real AA property data are read by the AAindex.java The fake AA property data are simulated by random numbers with uniform or normal distribution.

-MSm and MSf are the mismatch and frameshift MS of a genetic code, respectively.
-As -1 and +1 frameshift MS are equal, only +1 frameshift MS was considered.
-For each AA property, we calculated: (1) the MSm and MSf values for each genetic code; (2) the Pearson's correlation coefficient (R) between the MSm and MSf of RGCs or AGCs; (3) the probability of the SGC's mismatch (Pm) or frameshift (Pf) optimality.
+(2) MSm and MSf are the mismatch and frameshift MS of a genetic code, respectively.
+          As -1 and +1 frameshift MS are identical, only +1 frameshift MS is considered.

+(3) For each AA property:
+         Pm/Pf is the probability of mismatch/frameshift optimality of the SGC; Pm/Pf is given by the fraction of codes with MSm/MSf values lower than that of the SGC.

+####This program requires multiple CPUs and large memory
+       This program is written in Java, accelerated by parallel computing, use as many CPUs as possible, and uses large memory (>100GB).

+       You may not use it in small computers with small memory, or it will take very long time.

-####Please cite the following articles if you use these programs:
+####Please cite the following article if you use these programs:

-[1] Wang X, Wang X, Chen G, Zhang J, Liu Y, Yang C. 2015.
-The shiftability of protein-coding genes: the genetic code was optimized for frameshift tolerating.
-PeerJ PrePrints 3:e806v1 https://doi.org/10.7287/peerj.preprints.806v1

-[2] X. Wang et al., Frameshifts and wild-type protein sequences are highly similar because the genetic code and genomes were optimized for frameshift tolerance. bioRxiv 067736; doi: https://doi.org/10.1101/067736
+[1] X. Wang et al., Frameshift and wild-type proteins are often highly similar because the genetic code and genomes were optimized for frameshift tolerance.
+BMC Genomics 23, 416 (2022).

-[3] Freeland, S.J. and L.D.
-Hurst.
-The genetic code is one in a million.
-J Mol Evol, 1998.
-47(3): p.
-238-48.

-[4] Itzkovitz, S. and U. Alon.
-The genetic code is nearly optimal for allowing additional information within protein-coding sequences.
-Genome Res, 2007.
-17(4): p.
-405-12.